danielbodnar/awesome-stars/README.md

 - [eser/cool](https://github.com/eser/cool) - The Portability Solution for Your Code! 🚀 Powered By Deno and JavaScript.
 - [timonson/gentle_rpc](https://github.com/timonson/gentle_rpc) - JSON-RPC 2.0 library with HTTP and WebSockets support for deno and the browser
 - [BentoumiTech/denox](https://github.com/BentoumiTech/denox) - Script runner and workspace configuration for Deno
+- [parca-dev/parca](https://github.com/parca-dev/parca) - Continuous profiling for analysis of CPU and memory usage, down to the line number and throughout time.
+Saving infrastructure cost, improving performance, and increasing reliability.
 - [vadootvpeer/p2p-cdn-sdk-javascript](https://github.com/vadootvpeer/p2p-cdn-sdk-javascript) - Free p2p cdn github javascript sdk to reduce video streaming costs of live and on demand video using webrtc by upto 90% and improve scalability by 6x - 🚀 Vadootv 🚀
 - [nodegui/vue-nodegui](https://github.com/nodegui/vue-nodegui) - Build performant, native and cross-platform desktop applications with native Vue + powerful CSS like styling.🚀
 - [tngan/samlify](https://github.com/tngan/samlify) - 🔐  Node.js API for Single Sign On (SAML 2.0)